Skip to content

 Diagnosis

-MikroTik requires at least 2 MB of free disk space.
+MikroTik requires at least 2 MB of free disk space to run the adoption script and download the VPN package.

 /system resource print